 16. Between Two Dogs

-‘Between Two Dogs’ is another pet photography project by Shaina Fishman Photography.
+Between Two Dogs (book) is another pet photography project by photographer Shaina Fishman.
 She takes two dogs and captures them together.
 In the end, we see a deep bond between the pups.

 Each pair has an unmistakable and unique connection.
 Shaina does this with placement, emotions, and expressions.

 17. Makeover: Before and After

 We love interesting images in pet photography.
 Photographer Grace Chon creates before-and-after photos to illustrate a pet makeover.

 It’s fun to see the transformation of these pups.
 Some are funny.
 And some change the dog’s look to make them appear sweeter.
 Grace used a Japanese grooming technique to inspire her images.